abacuscl/MinecraftWorldBackup/README.md

  ----
  ## Ideas to Implement
- - [x] Export errors to an error.log file to make bugfixes easier
+ - [x] Export errors to an error.log file to make bugfixes easier (Release 1.1.0)
- - [x] Make the python files into an executable
+ - [x] Make the python files into an executable (Release 1.1.0)